 Mind, heart, and conscience are the three components of that spiritual entity, the soul, which is the driving force of all human existence.
 Mind refers to that aspect of the soul which manages thinking; heart is that part of the soul where affections are nurtured and deployed; and conscience identifies those default values and priorities which blend thinking and feeling together for good works of obedient love.
+The deliverance and salvation of God has come to our soul, and it is with the soul that progress in salvation must begin.

 This is not the place to try even to sketch out the enormous implications of salvation for all aspects of the soul.
-Instead, let me mention three functions - one for each of the components of the soul - which our great salvation invites us to engage far more than we are at present.
+Instead, let me mention three functions-one for each of the components of the soul-which our great salvation invites us to engage far more than we are at present.